Fornication/Arkays-Commandment/README.md

 - Requiem is a Skyrim overhaul that encompasses the entire game.
 Requiem de-levels the world, and you can fight extremely difficult content right from level 1.
 Not every build can complete all content.
 Combat can be extremely punishing.
 Every build has a weakness.
 All skills will require a perk to be useable.
 If you're not already familiar with Requiem and wish to play this list, it will be an extremely difficult learning curve.
 - 3Tweaks is a Requiem overhaul that this list is build around.
 Requiem can be unbalanced, and 3Tweaks aims to fix this.
 You need to be much more conservative with stamina management.
 You now can **ONLY** level up by finding insight and greater insight potions and then using your **increase skills** power.
 These potions are given as quest rewards but mainly found as loot in various chests and for killing various NPCs across Skyrim.
 It may be a good idea to read up upon 3Tweaks systems https://sites.google.com/site/3tweaksrequiem/home?authuser=0.
 Note that BTweaks and FTweaks are also included.
 - This list contains permadeath.
 You have 1 life, and if you die, you cannot continue your character.
 It's very simple and very unforgiving.
 There is a strong community of permadeath or 'dead is dead'/'DiD' players, and it can be extremely rewarding.
 Permadeath is Arkay's Commandment!
 This is optionally disabled.
-- End Times gives you only 365 days to beat Alduin.
-It's much more time than it sounds.
-- Item Durability will make your weapons slowly degrade over time.
+- Item Durability will make your weapons slowly degrade over time. (optional)
-- You will need to find or purchase a map of Skyrim and Solstheim to be able to use the actual map.
-This feature is optional and disabled by default.
+- You will need to find or purchase a map of Skyrim and Solstheim to be able to use the actual map. (optional)
 - Fast Travel is normally disabled, but it is enabled in this list.
 I encourage you to fast travel... whenever you can afford it.
 - Skyrim Souls makes your inventory menu not pause.
 Be sure to have necessary hotkeys set up.
 - Using horses to exploit your way up mountains will probably result in you dying.
 - Jumping down mountains instead of using the proper roads may result in you dying.
 - You cannot save during combat.
+- Having proper lighting and not being able to see well in dark dungeons is a part of the design.
+Find a lantern or other item to help you see.

 ### Gameplay Tips